gregives/gregives.co.uk/contents/blog/optimising-the-fonts-on-my-website.md

 The number of fonts in [Google Fonts](https://fonts.google.com/) is increasing every day and is becoming the go-to for all web fonts.
 I was really excited that [Inter](https://rsms.me/inter/) had made its way to Google Fonts, where I expect it will make its way to being one of the most popular web fonts.
 But I wanted a fancy display font, something similar to Tiempos Headline which I was using previously.

-I settled on <span style="font-family: 'DM Serif Text';">DM Serif Text</span> by Colophon Foundry and Frank Grießhammer.
+I settled on DM Serif Text by Colophon Foundry and Frank Grießhammer.
 There is also a higher contrast DM Serif Display, but I much preferred the thicker strokes of DM Serif Text on the relatively small headings on my website.
 Both fonts are licensed under the Open Font License, which importantly **allows for modification**.

 ![Details of DM Serif Text after uploading the font to Wakamai Fondue](/assets/images/dynamic/optimising-fonts/wakamaifondue.png)